Become an affiliate partner and earn attractive commission.

 The seven personal hygiene rules that you should follow in the kitchen are-

-• If you are at work, wear a clean uniform every day and only put it on at the workplace.
+• To practice food safety at work, wear a clean uniform every day and only put it on at the workplace.

 • Different disposable gloves are available which should be used when handling raw and cooked food.